rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/unsafe-example-usage.md

 # Examples of `unsafe` to work into chapter

 The following are examples of `unsafe` code usage we could use to work into a chapter of the [Learn unsafe Rust](https://github.com/google/learn_unsafe_rust) book.
-These are not exhaustive, but give a starting point for something of a practium on typical considerations of using `unsafe`.
+These are not exhaustive, but give a starting point for something of a practicum for using `unsafe`.

 ## Example 1